panjazz

 Queste registrazioni sono tra le migliori di Sarah Vaughan, e l’eccezionale accompagnamento ricorda i piccoli gruppi di Teddy Wilson che sostenevano Billie Holiday nelle sue registrazioni alla Columbia negli anni Trenta.
 Qui la giovane Vaughan applica la sua padronanza tecnica a classici del jazz come « East of the Sun », « Come Rain or Come Shine » e « The Nearness of You », con un fraseggio straordinariamente elastico e una voce di pura bellezza.

-A popular song written in 1937 by Hoagy Carmichael with lyrics by Ned Washington, « The Nearness of You » was intended for the Paramount film titled « Romance In The Rough » (1938), directed by H. C. Potter and starring Gladys Swarthout, John Boles, John Barrymore, and Claire Dodd, with Gladys Swarthout, a popular mezzo-soprano from the Metropolitan Opera.
-However, despite many claims to the contrary, « The Nearness of You » was never scheduled nor featured in the film.
+Written in 1937 by Hoagy Carmichael with lyrics by Ned Washington, The Nearness of You was originally intended for the Paramount film Romance in the Rough (1938), directed by H. C. Potter and featuring Metropolitan Opera mezzo-soprano Gladys Swarthout.
+However, despite numerous claims, the song was neither scheduled nor included in the final cut of the film.

 Here is the recording of « The Nearness of You », made in New York on December 21, 1949, by singer Sarah Vaughan, accompanied by an orchestra led by George Treadwell, her manager and husband at the time, with Billy Butterfield and Taft Jordan (trumpets), Will Bradley (trombone), Toots Mondello and Hymie Schertzer (alto saxophones), Artie Drelinder and George Kelly (tenor saxophones), Stan Webb (baritone saxophone), Jimmy Jones and Al Caiola (guitars), Eddie Safranski (bass), and Cody Cole (drums).
 The song was released as part of the compilation « Sarah Vaughan in Hi-Fi ».